sedatates/GR0CERY-FiLL/README.md

 # GR0CERY-FiLL
-This is the one might help me to get a job and show that i can do all this stuff relatively hard
+This is the one might help me to get a job and show that i can do all this relatively hard stuff.

 ## Development